nadavc/groovykoans/readme.md

 #### Are there more Koans planned?
 How will I know? ####

 These are the Koans that are currently planned:
-* Creating your own builder
-* SQL and database access
 * Testing
+* Spock framework
 * Embedding Groovy
+* Creating your own DSL
+* Creating your own builder

 Follow me on [Twitter][twitter] or [GitHub][github] for updates.